Regenerative Medicine: PRP - Platelet Rich Plasma/Prolotherapy

 What is the Success Rate?

-My own experience and the studies suggest an improvement of 80-85%.
+Studies suggest an improvement of 80-85%.
 Some patients experience complete relief of their pain.
 The results are generally permanent.

 Curr Rev Musculoskelet Med (2008) 1:165–174